recobaself/python_playground/README.md

-# MY notes of learning pandas
+# MY playground for learning python, statistics, and machine learning
 #### Contents are organized by subjects, and displayed in jupyter notebooks.

 ## Vedios